Learn more about Nurse Practitioners - Pediatrics and how to choose the right one for you

 - Screens, treats and monitors a range of chronic childhood health conditions, such as diabetes and asthma

 - Performs minor procedures including removing foreign objects (such as splinters) and stitching lacerations

 - Works closely with the doctors and other healthcare providers to ensure children receive optimal healthcare

 Pediatric NPs may also be known by the following names: PNP, pediatric nurse practitioner – board certified (PNP-BC), certified pediatric nurse practitioner – primary care (CPNP-PC), primary care nurse practitioner, child nurse practitioner, pediatric nurse, and advanced practice registered nurse (APRN).

-There are 1987 specialists practicing Pediatric Nursing (Nurse Practitioner) in Texas with an overall average rating of 4.2 stars.
-There are 26 hospitals in Texas with affiliated Pediatric Nursing (Nurse Practitioner) specialists, including Children's Medical Center of Dallas, Cook Children's Medical Center and Medical City Children's Hospital.
+There are 1957 specialists practicing Pediatric Nursing (Nurse Practitioner) in Texas with an overall average rating of 4.2 stars.
+There are 25 hospitals in Texas with affiliated Pediatric Nursing (Nurse Practitioner) specialists, including Childrens Medical Center Of Dallas, Cook Children's Medical Center and Medical City Dallas.